schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 (dispersive_plug_flow_model)=
 ### Dispersive plug flow reactor

-Due to non-idealities, axial dispersion often plays a significant role in the fluid dynamics of real chromatographic systems.
+Due to non-idealities such as uneven flow distribution, wall effects, and molecular diffusion, axial dispersion often plays a significant role in the fluid dynamics of real systems.
+For chromatographic columns, the column packing additionally contributes to axial dispersion (see {numref}`column_models`).
 The dispersion is the result from several factors, such as uneven fluid distribution, wall effects, and molecular diffusion.
 To account for this, axial dispersion can be incorporated into the model equations.
 This phenomenon is described analogously to Fick's laws of diffusion {cite}`SchmidtTraub2020`: